Tahsan-sourov1997/Mobil-Automation-Testing-Project/README.md

 # Mobile-Automation-Testing-Project
-A UI Mobile Automation Test project based on Page Object Model using Selenium and Appium with Java binding.
+An UI Mobile Automation Test project based on Page Object Model using Selenium and Appium with Java binding.